kuzzleio/kuzzle-how-to/massive-data-import/README.md

-# Massive Data Import to Kuzzle with Geofencing subscription
+# Massive Data Import to Kuzzle

 ## Introduction

 When processing large volumes of data with Kuzzle, you may need to import large datasets quickly.

-Kuzzle offers two massive data import systems according to your needs.
+Kuzzle offers two massive data import systems according to your needs:
-In some cases, you only want to quickly import data into the database to make subsequent queries on and in others you need all the features (Real-Time notifications, ...) of Kuzzle also during import.
+- Using [bulk imports](https://docs.kuzzle.io/api-documentation/controller-bulk/import/), when you need to import data as fast as possible
+- With [multi-documents creations](https://docs.kuzzle.io/api-documentation/controller-document/m-create/), a bit slower, but this method allows the use of real-time notifications or plugin events during import

 In this How-To, we will explore the two massive import techniques of Kuzzle.
 For this example we will use data from the NYC Yellow Taxi dataset.